tasvibhalani/raylib/raylib presentation.md

 ---
-marp: true
-theme: uncover
-class: invert
-math : mathjax
+title: "Raylib Codebase Overview"
+author: "Your Name"
+date: "April 2025"
 ---

-# Raylib Project Overview
+# 📌 Project Overview

-## Introduction
-Raylib is a C-based programming library designed for graphics and multimedia applications.
-It is intended to be simple and easy to use, making it suitable for small to mid-sized 2D games and multimedia applications.
+Raylib is a lightweight and easy-to-use library written in C for learning game development.
+It supports multiple platforms and allows for the creation of both 2D and 3D applications.
+The library is structured modularly and aims to be highly readable and accessible for beginners and intermediate developers.

-## Key Features
-•⁠  ⁠Lightweight and simple API
-•⁠  ⁠Supports multiple platforms including Windows, Linux, macOS, and Raspberry Pi •⁠  ⁠Written in C for performance and simplicity
-•⁠  ⁠Includes multiple bindings for other programming languages

 ---

-# Frequently Asked Questions
+# ❓ Questions & Answers

-## What is Raylib?
+### What is Raylib?

 Raylib is a simple and easy-to-use C programming library for developing graphics and multimedia applications.
+ It's designed to be minimal yet powerful, emphasizing ease of use and educational value.

 ## What can I create with Raylib?
 You can create games, tools, mobile apps, and any application requiring graphical display.